shaunlebron/history-of-lisp-parens/README.md

 > editor, which operated on source code in the form of memory-resident Lisp data
 > structures.<br>—[Evolution of Lisp]

+## Standard Lisp/Portable Standard Lisp

+Portable Standard Lisp, as used at Cambridge University in England and later commercialised by Acornsoft, had a structure editor, entered as **sedit** for editing arbitrary s-expressions or as **fedit** for editing functions.
+Whether this feature existed in Portable Standard Lisp as used at Utah and other sites is not known, but is probable, since it is understood that the Cambridge version was a straight port.
+Similarly, it is not known whether this feature existed in Standard Lisp prior to the 1980 release of Portable Standard Lisp, but again it is probable, since the new feature in Portable Standard Lisp was the Lisp-to-C compiler.

 ### Teletype Editor